 - The organizer must adhere to a conflict of interest disclosure policy for all faculty.

 - The organizer must certify that the content will be free from commercial bias, scientific in nature, evidence-based, and that presenters will remain objective in their conclusions.

 - The organizer must provide a copy of the program and/or supplementary materials available at the time of the endorsement request.

 - AST must be provided the option to review any prior or subsequent publication(s) that may be created based on the meeting or activity.

-- The organizer must provide a summary of the meeting or activity after it takes place, including any available evaluation results.
+- Upon request, the organizer must provide a summary of the meeting or activity after it takes place, including any available evaluation results.

 - AST charges a $250 fee for all endorsement requests.
 This fee is non-refundable and covers the administrative time for material review and promotion if endorsement is approved.
 An additional fee may be charged on a case-by-case basis for a medical education company, industry, or other for-profit third party.